Flared/darkweb-tokenizers/README.md

 Behind the scenes, the dark web-tokenizers have been trained on years of content of illicit sources from Flare's database using bype-pair encoding.

 Feel free to try [Flare's auto-extractor](https://auto-extractor.flare.systems/), which is able to extract the titles, publications date and authors of a variety of illicit forums, without the need of human assistance (Xpath or CSSSelector).
-Behind the scenes, the DarkWeb tokenizer is in action, combined with a sequence labling model and algorithms.
+Behind the scenes, the DarkWeb tokenizer is in action, combined with a sequence labeling model and algorithms.
 See the [associated research](https://espace.etsmtl.ca/id/eprint/2993/).
 ## Installation

 ```bash